stackrev/articles/nodejs_promises/README.md

 		.finally(console.log("Finished the calls"));
 ```

-We also finished it off with a finally API, finally allows code to run regardless of the final state:
+We also finished it off with a *finally()* API, which allows code to run regardless of the final resolved state in our promise:

 ```bash
 node .\nodejs_promises\promises.js
 Finished the calls
 Failed with: Error: threw Error() to FAIL!
 ```

-When a promise gets called, it always starts in a pending state, to be a container for a future value.
+When a promise gets called, it always starts in a pending state, being a container for a future value.
 It will continue executing until it resolves - returning data, or is rejected - returning an error object or message.

 # A Promise to Better Callbacks

-The problem that the promises framework aimed to lesson, the long indentations of code blocks and control statements known as: The Pyramid of Doom!
+A common problem in the old javascript, packed with callbacks, was the long indentations of code blocks and control statements known as: The Pyramid of Doom!

 ![Image: Pyramid of Doom](cb-hell.png "Pyramid of Doom")

-Let's illustrate this nuisance with this function, which we will use to login a user, pull their old state and save their new state (3 calls in total):
+Let's illustrate this nuisance with an example that requires callbacks, which we will use to login a user, pull their old state and save their new state (3 calls in total):

 ```javascript
 /**
  * A fake login endpoint that allows users to login.